VladeanClaudiu/VladeanClaudiu/README.md

 <details>
   <summary>Work for clients</summary>
   <p><a href="https://coachswilson.pages.dev/">Website </a> created for a personal trainer at my gym, some info on the site may still need to be added but the overall page is completed.
-The website is static and built with just HTML, CSS and some basic JS.</p>
+The website is static and built with just HTML, CSS, and some basic JS.</p>
   <blockquote>
     <ul>
       <li><a href="https://github.com/VladeanClaudiu/SWPTwebsite.github.io">Website for a personal trainer at my gym</a></li>